 When suggesting your client sign up for a retainer, you need to outline what’s in it for them and not you.
 So you could say something like:

-This way you’ll always know how much your invoice is going to be, but more importantly, you’ll be secure in the knowledge that I actually have the time put aside for your tasks.
+This way, you’ll always know how much your invoice will be, but more importantly, you’ll be secure in the knowledge that I have the time put aside for your tasks.

-My business is growing quite quickly and I want to make sure I always have availability for your tasks.”
+My business is growing quickly, and I want to ensure I am always available for your tasks.”

 How much should you charge for your Virtual Assistant services?

-According to a recent poll I ran in your VA Handbookers Facebook group, the average rate for a UK Virtual Assistant is around £30 an hour and between $30 and $60 in the States depending on expertise and experience.
+According to regular polls I run in your VA Handbookers Facebook group, the average rate for a UK Virtual Assistant is £30+ an hour and between $30 and $60 in the States, depending on expertise and experience.

-I charge £30+ an hour (I specialise in social media analysis and other techie services) but clients usually pay project rates due to the nature of their tasks.
+I charge £35 an hour (I specialise in social media analysis and other techie services), but clients usually pay project rates due to the nature of their tasks.

 Remember that you will need to add a minimum of 25% (I’d err on the safe side and go with 30%) to your prices to cover tax and other expenses.